RudRecciah/admincore/README.md

   * Error Codes
   * More Information Than Spigot Provides

+Check the github project for the most up-to-date plans and roadmap!

 Planned Features (1.0.0):
   * Discord Webhook Integration
   * Discord Bot Integration